tianlinxu312/Everything-about-LLMs/README.md

 ![image](./imgs/dalle2.png)

 In CLIP, we have trained two encoders to extract features from image and text inputs.
+DALL·E 2 extracts the text embeddings with a pretrained CLIP model, and pass it through a prior model to learn the image embeddings.
+This prior can be an autoregressive model or a diffusion model.
+Finally, a diffusion model is used to produce an image conditioned on the image embeddings learned from the prior as well as the CLIP text embedding optionally.

+DALL·E 2 also enables classifier-free CLIP guidance as used in GLIDE by randomly setting the CLIP embeddings to zero 10% of the time.

 ### Stable Diffusion